dmhuehol/Ice-growth-diagram/README.md

 4. Success!

 ## Converting between ice supersaturation and vapor density excess
-Previous papers have reported supersaturations in multiple units.
-Ice supersaturation (percent or decimal) and vapor density excess (g/m^3) are the most common.
-Conversions between them are possible, but not immediately intuitive.
-Currently, the revised diagram uses ice supersaturation in percent.
+Previous ice growth diagrams have reported supersaturations in either ice supersaturation (percent or decimal) or vapor density excess (g/m^3).
+Conversions between the two units are possible, but not immediately intuitive.
+Currently, the revised diagram exclusively uses ice supersaturation in percent.
+The functions iceSupersatToRH and rhow are designed to allow for conversions from ice supersaturation to vapor density difference.
 ### Example
 Given an ice supersaturation of 3.8% at -8 deg Celsius, what is the vapor density excess at the same temperature?
 1. [RH] = iceSupersatToRH(3.8,-8)